Chase made $21.5 billion in credit card interest in 2024.

 If you only ever make the minimum payment on a $5,000 balance at 22% APR, that debt is not paid off for 30 years.

 The minimum payment is not designed to get you out of debt.
 It is designed to keep you current.
 Those are not the same thing.
+And if you ever stop paying entirely, the consequences move fast — here is the exact timeline of what happens when you stop paying a credit card.

 The Credit CARD Act of 2009 required issuers to print a minimum payment warning on every statement — a small box showing how long payoff takes at minimums and what it costs in total.
 Look for it on your next statement.
 Most people have never read it.
 The numbers inside are almost always stunning.
+For a deeper look at the business logic behind why these minimums are set so low — and how the formula quietly suppresses your balance paydown — see why credit card minimums are designed to keep you paying forever.

 Ready to build a plan around your real numbers?